 Knight Campus (R4100) 825-2477

 Liston Campus (R2212) 455-6079

 Newport Campus (R205) 851-1658

 These Centers provide sophisticated hardware and specialized software to allow faculty members to explore new tools to enhance their courses.
-Help with the hardware and software may be arranged by calling the Help Desk at 825-1112.
+Help with the hardware and software may be arranged by calling the Service Desk at 825-1112.
 See Centers for Instructional Technology for more information on the equipment and software available to you.

 In addition to using the Centers for Instructional Technology (CITs) listed above, adjunct faculty who need computers could also use the rooms listed below:

 4 computers, laser printer, scanner